Every marketer knows that email marketing is a potential gold mine and one that has never fallen out of favor.

 Consider that your goals might differ from another company like yours.
 An email marketing metric should:

-Bonus: If you are looking for a fast and easy way to turn your traffic into email leads, you can use Popupsmart to build newsletter popups in 5 minutes.
+Bonus: If you are looking for a fast and easy way to turn your traffic into email leads, you can use Popupsmart, a no code popup builder to build newsletter popups in 5 minutes.

 Start your risk-free Popupsmart account today for free.

 What is your favorite email marketing metric?
 Tell us in the comments below!